 If you’ve heard of probiotics, you are probably familiar with the importance of gut health, but have you heard of prebiotics?
-Prebiotics are a form of dietary fibre found in plant foods that help to feed the beneficial bacteria in your gut.
+Prebiotics are a form of dietary fiber found in plant foods that help to feed the beneficial bacteria in your gut.
 Here is a list of prebiotic-containing whole foods that you can easily add to your diet today.

 What are Prebiotics?

-Prebiotics are a form of indigestible plant fibre that feeds the beneficial bacteria in your gut.
-Prebiotic fibre passes through the digestive tract untouched until it reaches the colon where it is fermented and serves as a source of “food” for the probiotic bacteria found in your gut.
+Prebiotics are a form of indigestible plant fiber that feeds the beneficial bacteria in your gut.
+Prebiotic fiber passes through the digestive tract untouched until it reaches the colon where it is fermented and serves as a source of “food” for the probiotic bacteria found in your gut.
 There are many types of prebiotics, the majority of them are a subset of carbohydrate groups, mostly oligosaccharide, and include fructans, galacto-oligosaccharides, and resistant starch.
 (1)

 Benefits of Prebiotics

 Prebiotics help to feed our gut microbiota; a major body organ that has a huge impact on overall health.
-Adequate consumption of prebiotic fibre helps to promote the growth and maintenance of beneficial bacteria in the gut, helping to produce beneficial nutrients, support digestive function, support immune function, reduce allergy symptoms, reduce inflammation, balance metabolism and boost mood.
+Adequate consumption of prebiotic fibre helps to promote the growth and maintenance of beneficial bacteria in the gut, helping to produce beneficial nutrients, support digestive function, support immune function, reduce allergy symptoms, reduce inflammation, balance metabolism, and boost mood.
 (2)(3)

 List of Prebiotic Foods

-Here is a list of easily found, convenient and versatile prebiotic foods.
+Here is a list of easily found, convenient, and versatile prebiotic foods.

-Asparagus is a great food to help boost your prebiotic fibre intake and add some greens to your diet at the same time.
+Asparagus is a great food to help boost your prebiotic fiber intake and add some greens to your diet at the same time.
 Asparagus is a good source of inulin; a form of fructo-oligosaccharide, which may improve digestive health, relieve constipation, promote weight loss, and help control diabetes.
-(5)(6) Asparagus can be steamed, boiled, grilled, roasted, blanched and added to salads, or cooked into risotto, soups, and stews.
+(5)(6) Asparagus can be steamed, boiled, grilled, roasted, blanched, and added to salads, or cooked into risotto, soups, and stews.

 Bananas, specifically slightly unripe bananas, are high in resistant starch and contain a small amount of inulin.
 (7) Bananas are also a source of complex and simple carbohydrates, including natural sugars, making them great for satisfying a sweet tooth while benefiting your gut health at the same time.
-Underripe, green bananas can be made into fried green bananas or added to a savoury stew.
+Underripe, green bananas can be made into fried green bananas or added to a savory stew.

 5. Chicory Root